-'Hannah Montana' Vinyl Records Are Coming To Urban Outfitters Because We Deserve It
+'Hannah Montana' Vinyl Records Are Coming Out Soon Because We Deserve It

 Nobody's perfect, but right now, Disney nostalgia is pretty close.
 The Jonas Brothers have reunited and poked fun at their past during a week-long stint The Late Late Show with James Corden, and if that wasn't enough for you, one of the band's contemporaries is making a comeback with a vintage twist.
 Keep calm, but Hannah Montana vinyl records are coming to Urban Outfitters soon.
 If these Disney throwbacks are foreshadowing how the rest of 2019 will be, it'll be a great year.